nihaadk/product-list-react/README.md

 # Product list app

-With this app add new Prodact and watch only product.
+With this app, can add new Prodact and watch only product.

 ### Run the Application